 Michael Zweiback is a co-founder of the firm and has significant experience in white collar criminal defense, complex commercial litigation and trial practice in state and federal courts across the country.
 Michael has also litigated complex commercial disputes in international arbitration forums.
 Michael is a former big law partner and multiple practice group leader across a broad range of practice disciplines including, Cyber Security and Privacy, National Security and Digital Crimes, and Government Investigations and Trial Practice.

 Michael formerly served as an Assistant U.S. Attorney in the Central District of California and was Chief of the Cyber & Intellectual Property Crimes Section where he investigated and prosecuted cyber related crimes including computer intrusions, privacy related offenses and the theft of intellectual property and trade secrets.
 Michael served as a principal advisor to the U.S. Attorney General’s Advisory Committee on Cyber Crime.
-Michael also served as the Deputy Chief of the Terrorism and Organized Crime Section supervising and prosecuting national security investigations with an emphasis on cyber-related national security issues as well as the use of electronic surveillance (FISA) in national security investigations.
+Michael also served as the Deputy Chief of the Terrorism and Organized Crime Section supervising and prosecuting national security investigations.

-Michael has been listed in the 2016 and 2017 editions of The Best Lawyers in America© in the area of Criminal Defense: White-Collar.
-Michael has significant experience defending government investigations on behalf of individuals and corporations in health care, financial services, antitrust, and anticorruption, including the FCPA.
-He also has significant experience defending against enforcement actions brought by agencies such as the SEC, FTC, as well as State Attorney’s Generals in a variety of areas including, alleged violations of various provisions of federal and state data security and privacy laws.
+Michael is currently listed in The Best Lawyers in America in the area of Criminal Defense: White-Collar (2016-2022).
+He has significant experience defending government investigations on behalf of individuals and corporations in health care, financial services, antitrust, and anticorruption, including the FCPA.
+He also has significant experience defending against enforcement actions brought by agencies such as the SEC, FTC, as well as State Attorneys’ General in a variety of areas including, alleged violations of various provisions of federal and state data security and privacy laws.